-Jeremy and Amber currently reside in Spring Arbor with their four boys.
+Dr. Norwood and his wife Amber currently reside in Spring Arbor with their four boys.
 Amber, a licensed clinical social worker, runs her own social work practice, Waves of Change, in Jackson and Hillsdale counties, and also serves as an Affiliate Faculty member in the School of Social Work at Spring Arbor University.

 - Ph.D.: (Sociology) Michigan State University, 2015

 - B.A.: (Business Administration, English (Honors), and Sociology) Spring Arbor University, 2002